Brief About What does The Future hold for Software Defined Networking (SDN)

 Software-defined networking, commonly known as SDN, is an architectural approach towards making a network more programmable by separating the data plane from the control plane, making the control plane independent.

-SDN helps a user to monitor the network boosting the ability of the user to respond quickly.
+SDN helps a user monitor the network, boosting the user’s ability to respond quickly.

 Let’s now look at the Architecture of Software Defined Network (SDN)